mickmed/my-travelogue-react/README.md

 ## Issues and Resolutions
   Attempted to deploy the rails backend on Heroku early in development in order to secure deployment for future git pushes.
 Unfortunately this proved frustration, cumbersome, and time consuming.
 Firstly, Heroku rejected the Ruby Version.
 After installing rvm (which was also a somewhat complicated issue), the Ruby version was switched to 2.6.0, which requested that bundler must be version 2.0.
 After switching to 2.0, the same error occured on the Heroku server.
 The bundler was updated on Heroku but to no avail.
 Several other gems had to be addressed, and after many many hours and countless google and stack overflow searches, Ruby was downgraded to 2.5.0 and the deployment was successful.
-Unfortuntely, the Rails backend was abandoned and swapped out for Node/Express for reasons mentioned above.
+Unfortuntely, the Rails backend was abandoned and swapped out for Node/Express for reasons mentioned above, as well as CORS issues (which were actually resolved).